ErickDWalker/MTA-Subway-Analysis/README.md

 **Data**
 ---
 Turnstile data was pulled from the [MTA site](http://web.mta.info/developers/turnstile.html).
-Since we were more interested in recent traffic patterns, as opposed to broad trends over extensive periods of time, we selected data from the September - November, 2019 three-month period.
+Since we were more interested in recent traffic patterns, as opposed to broad trends over extensive periods of time, we selected data from the September - November 2019, three-month period.
+We left out December to exclude any noise that might arise from holiday traffic patterns.

 **Methodology**
 ---